rfsheffer/PoolRooms/README.md

 ## TODO
 - General overall tuning
 - More clutter and room details
-- Allow player drowning and make water a hindrance to speed
+- Allow player to drown and make water a hindrance to speed
 - Pool Noodle weapon

 ## FUTURE